-- 3. Every employer must ensure that all persons who use woodworking machinery have received adequate training for the purposes of health and safety; including training in the methods which may be adopted when using the machine, any risks which such use may entail and precautions to be taken. - 4.
+- 3. Every employer must ensure that all persons who use woodworking machinery have received adequate training for the purpose of health and safety, including training in the methods which may be adopted when using the machine, any risks which such use may entail and precautions to be taken. - 4.
 Every employer must ensure that any of their employees who supervise or manage the use of woodworking machinery, has received adequate training for the purpose of health and safety, including training in the methods which may be adopted to use the machine, any risks which such use may entail and precautions to be taken. - 5.
 Without thorough and systematic training in safe working practices, both for those who work at woodworking machines and those who have the responsibility to supervise them, serious accidents will happen.
-This section gives advice to employers and others on how the legal requirements for training can be fulfilled. - 6.
-The advice applies to all users (including apprentices, novices and experienced users) and can be used when taking on new staff and for assessing the training needs of existing employees/workers. - 7.
+This section gives advice to employers and others on how the legal requirements for training and supervision can be fulfilled. - 6.
+The advice applies to all users (including apprentices, novices and experienced users) and can be used when taking on new staff and for assessing the training needs of existing employees/ workers. - 7.
 People may work at a woodworking machine as part of their training, but they should be under the close supervision of someone who has a thorough knowledge and experience of safe working practices and safe operation of the machine.
-Passing on bad habits and short cuts to trainees creates the potential for yet more accidents.
+Passing on bad habits and short cuts to trainees creates the potential for yet more accidents. - 8.
+Supervisors have a legal duty to co-operate with their employer in providing necessary supervision for health and safety.
+Their job is not limited to producing a good quality product.
+Supervisors are a vital link in the chain for effective management of health and safety. - 9.
+Good supervisors lead by example; they get good results and develop a motivated, safety conscious workforce. - 10.
+Supervisors are often expected to be management's 'eyes and ears' on the shop floor, but investigations in the woodworking industry have shown that supervisors are often unaware of the full range of responsibilities they have as part of the management team.
+They are also paid to supervise and this includes supervising for safety. - 11.
+Supervisors must be informed of their responsibilities and know how to carry them out.

-- 8. There are 3 main problem areas to consider when training woodworking machinists: - Non-authorised operators No one should be allowed to work at a woodworking machine unless they have demonstrated competence. - Young persons Young persons are in a special position and warrant special consideration; they are often unwilling to ask questions, fearing to expose their own inexperience.
-Even when they have been trained, young people tend to need further supervision to make sure that they do not act irresponsibly or take short cuts which put themselves and others at risk. - Incorrect selection of supervisors and operators.
+- 12. There are a number of problem areas to consider when training and supervising woodworking machinists: - Non-authorised operators No one should be allowed to work at a woodworking machine unless they have demonstrated competence;

+- Young persons Young persons are in a special position and warrant special consideration; they are often unwilling to ask questions, fearing to expose their own inexperience.
+Even when they have been trained, young people tend to need further supervision to make sure that they do not act irresponsibly or take short cuts which put themselves and others at risk; - Incorrect selection of supervisors and operators; - Supervisors not recognising the extent of their line management responsibility for the health and safety of employees; - Although being experienced woodworking machinists, individuals, appointed as supervisors, not being trained in their role as a supervisor; - Supervisors repeating bad habits learned from their own training.